Wednesday moving

 You can contact Galit here with any questions or to be added to our WhatsApp group.

 As a community dance artist and forest school leader, Olly brings a natural playfulness and a love of nature to her work.
-Olly moves because it makes her feel good and her mission is to share that feeling with others.
-She teaches a mix of breathwork, guided improvisation and simple skill-building sequences.
+Her classes combine clearly guided improvisation with movement games and the occasional taught phrase.